Germany's reversal on Ukraine weapons policy 'response to Putin's aggression' | DW | 27.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As Russia's invasion of Ukraine continues into its fourth day, German Chancellor Olaf Scholz is addressing the German Parliament, the Bundestag, on the government's decision to directly supply weapons to Ukrainian troops.
+As Russia's invasion of Ukraine continues into its fourth day, German Chancellor Olaf Scholz addressed the German Parliament, the Bundestag, on the government's decision to directly supply weapons to Ukrainian troops.

 "We need to support Ukraine in its hour of desperate need," Scholz told a special session of the Bundestag.

-"There was no other response possible to Putin's aggression" referring to the release of German weapons to Ukraine.
+"There was no other response possible to Putin's aggression," he added, referring to the release of German weapons to Ukraine.

+"It was Putin who chose this war, not the Russian people, so we must see clearly that this is Putin's war," the chancellor said.

 On Saturday, the German government announced its decision to provide 1,000 anti-tank weapons and 500 surface-to-air missiles from German military stocks to Ukraine as soon as possible.